 This is an 18 hour process and be prepared to sleep in a weather and bug proof swag in the forest at Avoca Beach - ah grandfather Tree awaits you.
 It starts on a Saturday afternoon (4pm) with a one-on-one consultation where you will receive the first of two Shamanic healing sessions.

 This includes a Soul Reading and River-of-Life Reading.
-You will then have the opportunity to integrate this healing whilst listening to the sounds of the forest, which can include the hooting of the Southern Boobook Owl, the chiming of the ubiquitous Bellbirds and of course our resident Rooster - Bob Marley.
+You will then have the opportunity to integrate this healing whilst listening to the sounds of the forest, which can include the hooting of the Southern Boobook Owl and the chiming of the ubiquitous Bellbirds.

 Flowing from this and including dream interpretation, the next morning (after a hot cup of tea), is a follow up Ritual which addresses what needs to be made "better" in your life.
 This goes to your deeper issues.
 The weekend is completed on the Sunday (10am).